2000 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2000-S DCAM Half Dollar Value

-The 2000-S standard DCAM Kennedy half dollar achieved a mintage of 3,082,483 pieces, making it the highest-production proof coin of that year.
-The coin uses standard 75% copper and 25% nickel clad composition over a pure copper core, representing typical modern proof construction.
+The 2000-S standard DCAM Kennedy half dollar achieved a mintage of 3,082,483 pieces, making it the highest-production proof coin in the 2000 series.
+It uses the standard clad composition — 75% copper and 25% nickel over a pure copper core — weighing 11.30 grams.

 2000-S DCAM Price/Grade Chart